sergiosgc/ZeroMass-Plugins/README.md

 # ZeroMass Plugins

-**This code is under development, and not usable in its current form.**
+**This code is under development, and not usable in its current form.** The PluginManager works, but only with local repositories.
+Everything else is still far from ready.
+When ready, it should ammount to an Aspect-Oriented plugin stack for web application development.

 This is a plugin repository for use with [ZeroMass](https://github.com/sergiosgc/ZeroMass).
 If you don't know what is ZeroMass, you are better off reading the documentation [there](https://github.com/sergiosgc/ZeroMass).
 If you do know and have installed ZeroMass, your next step for using this repository is installing the _ZeroMass Plugin Manager_ plugin.
 It will allow you to easily install plugins from this repository (and others)